nih-cfde/training-and-engagement/docs/General-Tutorials/basic_snakemake_tutorial/snakemake_3.md

 ### Add input and output files

 Let's start with a clean slate.
 Delete any output files you created in the sections above, such that you only have the Snakefile in your directory: `rm <file name>`.

+!!! warning
     Be careful with `rm` command - it deletes files forever!

 **Adding outputs:**

-The output of the `download_data` rule is 'SRR2584857_1.fastq.gz'.
+The output of the `download_data` rule is `SRR2584857_1.fastq.gz`.
 Add this to the rule, note that the output file must be in quotes `""`:

 ```
 rule download_data: